 Ngā kaitia, ngā kaikauhoe me ngā kūkūtai.
 Take a trip to Travis Wetland, Christchurch's largest freshwater wetland and an important habitat for native wetland plants and birds.

-Students learn about the biodiversity of the wetland, go pond-dipping to discover the underwater species, and get behind a pair of binoculars to check out the huge variety of bird life.
+Students learn about the biodiversity of the wetland, go pond dipping to discover the underwater species, and get behind a pair of binoculars to check out the variety of bird life.

 In wet conditions, gumboots are recommended.

 Biodiversity of a wetland, interdependence of the plants and animals in a wetland system, native and introduced species, social decision making, conservation.